una/una.github.io/_posts/blog/2020-12-22-year-in-review.md

 It's not ideal to be locked down in a small 1 bedroom NYC apartment with a dog and two people working from home.
 So, we've been getting out of the city as much as we can to have a little more room.
 Eventually, we decided to move out of Brooklyn and in with family for the time being.

-But, we've been trying to make the best of it, having creative nights in, seeing friends only outside, and loving on our puppy **[Disco](https://instagram.com/discodoodledog)**.
+But, we've been trying to make the best of it, having creative nights in, and loving on our puppy **[Disco](https://instagram.com/discodoodledog)**.
 He's becoming quiete the big boy and turned one this year(!).

 We're also trying to plan a wedding right now (lol at getting engaged right before a global pandemic) and that's been an interesting challenge.
 We still plan on getting married next September, but have back up plans just in case we need to push it to ensure everyone's safety.